capta1nseal/kood-sisu-demo/src/Info/README-FOR-MD-FILES.md

 [Some more examples](https://github.com/matiassingers/awesome-readme)

-For example you can create a portfolio repository that contains your public/private projects (that you are allowed and can show to others without limitations) and including well done README.md file will help you to showcase your productions when applying to a job.
+For example you can create a portfolio repository that contains your public/private projects (that you are allowed and can show to others without limitations) and including well done README.md file will help you to showcase your productions when applying for a job.

 ## What to write inside of the .md file?